pasqal-io/qadence/docs/digital_analog_qc/daqc-cnot.md

 print(f"sample cnot_evo = {sample(n_qubits, block = cnot_evo, state = init_state, n_shots = 100)}") # markdown-exec: hide
 ```

-Thus, a CNOT gate can be applied by combining a few single-qubit gates together with a 2-qubit Ising interaction between the control and the target qubit.
-This is important because it now allows us to exemplify the usage of the Ising transform proposed in the DAQC paper [^2].
-In the paper, the transform is described for $ZZ$ interactions.
-In `qadence` it works both with $ZZ$ and $NN$ interactions.
+Thus, a CNOT gate can be created by combining a few single-qubit gates together with a two-qubit Ising interaction between the control and the target qubit which is the essence of the Ising transform proposed in the seminal DAQC paper[^2] for $ZZ$ interactions.
+In Qadence, it works both with $ZZ$ and $NN$ interactions on equal footing.

-## CNOT in an interacting system of 3 qubits
+## CNOT in an interacting system of three qubits

-Consider a simple experimental setup with $n=3$ interacting qubits in a triangular grid.
-For simplicity let's consider that all qubits interact with each other with an Ising ($NN$) interaction of constant strength $g_\text{int}$.
+Consider a simple experimental setup with $n=3$ interacting qubits laid out in a triangular grid.
+For the sake of simplicity, all qubits interact with each other with an Ising ($NN$) interaction of constant strength $g_\text{int}$.
 The Hamiltonian for the system can be written by summing this interaction over all pairs:

 $$\mathcal{H}_\text{sys}=\sum_{i=0}^{n}\sum_{j=0}^{i-1}g_\text{int}N_iN_j,$$